 Richard Miller: This Is How We Dream Parts 1 and 2

-the word dream In the video, This is How We Dream Part 1 and Part 2, Richard Miller challenges us to think about the way writing has changed, not only in the academy, but also in the culture.
+In the video, This is How We Dream Part 1 and Part 2, Richard Miller challenges us to think about the way writing has changed, not only in the academy, but also in the culture.
 He believes that at this moment, we are experiencing the greatest human change in communication in human history.
 So if this is true, and I believe it is, the two questions I have to ask myself are how much do I know about this new communication and how much of it am I prepared to use?

 To find the answer to the first question, Richard Miller talks about several "incremental changes" in communication.
 The first thing we consider is how writing has changed.
 People used to write on paper; letters, notes, essays, drafts, etc. Rarely, do people communicate using paper today.
 You can send an e-card, an e-mail or a text message.
 People use word processors to type, edit, and save their documents.
 Then, they can be shared with friends, clients, cohorts via the web.
 The thought of using a pencil and paper to write something has almost become obsolete.
 The second change is evident in the way people communicate in a professional setting.
 No longer are people limited in business by things like walls and schedules or even oceans.
 Technology gives people the ability to collaborate with others around the globe through different media options.
 The work environment has become mobile.
 Laptops and cellphones have given new meaning to the office.
 The office can now be at home, in the car, at the ballpark; anywhere and everywhere you want it to be.
 What about research?
 Do we still need to go to a library and go through numerous articles that are library property or check out and return stacks of books?
 Now, all that information, and so much more, is just a few mouse clicks away.
 People can search the web for articles, books, statistics, data, images and whatever else comes to mind.
 So, does anything get published anymore?
 Well, it depends on how you think about publishing.
 Will books continue to be published on paper or will they all become ebooks?
 Do people still buy newspapers or will we view our news over the internet?
 What limits are there to who can write and what gets "published"?
 Has the internet made that an open book?
 YouTube videos, blogs, tweets and many other media resources have given people the ability to share their thoughts, their opinions, their creativity, their writings, in a way that goes far beyond what could have ever been possible with just a pen and paper.
 Once something is published on the web, it becomes instantly available to all those who want to view it, even if they are half way around the world.
 And it's not just about the writing.
 An article can include music, video, and text all working together to provide a deeper understanding of the subject that is being viewed.